JooshO/scouting-app/README.md

  - db file is publicly accessible for easy export

 ## TODO
- - Break up questions into multiple screens
-    - auton, teleop, etc.
  - More intelligent database design
+ - pit scouting page
+ - more testing